-Butter also happens to be a great source of fat soluble vitamins like A, D and E[*].
+Butter also happens to be a great source of fat-soluble vitamins like A, D, and E[*].
 Vitamins A and D have a particularly important role in immunity as they help with the production and function of many different immune cells[*].

 #3: Balances Blood Sugar

-CLA (conjugated linoleic acid) is another fatty acid found in butter.
+CLA (conjugated linoleic acid) is a fatty acid found in butter.
 Researchers have looked at a few potential benefits of this fatty acid and found that CLA may enhance insulin sensitivity in healthy subjects[*].